x

 Deeper into the brick building, the museum is not only holding onto more memorials, but artifacts.

 Ferrante led me to a large storage room and unlocked the door.
 She did so only after discussing how she wished the space to be filmed.
-Though I had watched on that December morning the delicate care that she, Hollander, volunteers, and city workers removed, relocated, and catalogued the memorials, she had to keep some of the items stored out of view while the museum rotated exhibits and finalized plans for a new, permanent space.
+Though I had watched on that December morning the delicate care with which she, Hollander, volunteers, and city workers removed, relocated, and catalogued the memorials, she had to keep some of the items stored out of view while the museum rotated exhibits and finalized plans for a new, permanent space.
 She wanted news viewers to know that these pieces were as important as any others and would also be shown to the public again in due time.

 Ferrante walked toward the back of the storage room to show me some of those pieces, but I stopped dead in my tracks, midway through the room.